-Monmouthshire has the second highest level of economic competitiveness in Wales with the highest rate of business births.
+Monmouthshire is the most competitive economy in Wales after the capital city of Cardiff, is best placed for growth per head of population1 and has the highest rate of business births.
 Whilst productivity is comparatively high - more needs to be done to increase Gross Value Added in existing & new industries.
 As the closest point for business relocation, post cessation of the Severn Bridge Tolls - this means seizing the opportunity to boost Research & Development capacity.
 We will develop a clear strategy that articulates our distinct strengths and goals for enhancing competitiveness, innovation and productivity.

-We want Monmouthshire to be a place to be - not just a place to be from - and so we will review our Local Development Plan to ensure it is meeting our needs.
+We want Monmouthshire to be a place to be - not just a place to be from - and so we will review our Local Development Plan to ensure it is meeting our • needs.
 The delivery of quality, sustainable and affordable housing will help enable the retention of young people, helping combat 'brain drain' and managing the social and economic challenges associated with a rapidly ageing population.

 We will tackle the barriers to productivity, and focus sustainable infrastructure and connectivity.
 Externally, developing such foundations will enable businesses and community enterprises to deliver employment, growth and prosperity.
-Post-Brexit this will better enable businesses to look beyond our shores for customers.
+Post-Brexit this will enable businesses to look beyond our shores for customers.
 Internally, we will unlock the value of our own procurement spend; developing data-driven, enterprise and commercial mindsets and more innovative approaches to local market creation.

-- Gross Value Added of local economy compared to other parts of the UK - Difference in average pay between men and women - Average weekly earnings of people who work in Monmouthshire - Number of active business enterprises in the county - Number of new start-up businesses - Proportion of premises with access to high speed broadband - Number of market and affordable housing units built - Total income generated from tourism
+- Gross Value Added (£ per head) - Difference in average pay between men and women - Average weekly earnings of people who work in Monmouthshire - Number of active business enterprises in the county - Number of businesses assisted by Monmouthshire Business and Enterprise Team and referrals to partners - Total income generated from tourism - Number of market and affordable housing units built - Number of premises with access to high speed broadband through the Superfast Cymru 2 scheme - Number of white premises gaining access to high speed broadband